Read This Before Downsizing Your Home for Retirement

 This is often an emotional process and, depending on how many sentimental items you own, is sometimes quite overwhelming.
 Therefore, it’s best to start early and not rush.
 Begin with smaller items and then move on to furniture in rooms your new home lacks: such as a third bedroom or office.

 Downsizing your belongings will also help minimize moving costs.
-Based on a two-to-three bedroom move, Moving.com claims the average cost of a local move is $1,250 while that of a long-distance move (of at least 1,000 miles) is just under $5,000.
-As you can see, moving isn’t inexpensive and corresponding costs must factor into your calculations.
+Based on a two-to-three-bedroom move, Moving.com claims the average local move costs around $1,250 while that of a long-distance move (of at least 1,000 miles) is just under $5,000.
+As you can see, moving isn’t inexpensive, and corresponding costs must factor into your calculations.

-Know that home expenses won’t disappear in retirement
+Know that house expenses won’t disappear in retirement

 Just because you’re moving into a different home doesn’t mean you’ll avoid repairs and/or renovations.
 For example, it’s important to remember that most houses aren’t designed with old age in mind.
 Therefore, if you require wheelchair accessibility or need to expand a bathroom or convert existing space so all key areas are on one level, related expenses can quickly pile up.
 Even a brand-new home isn’t immune to accidents and weather damage that homeowner’s insurance may not cover.